mitmath/18369/README.md

 Next time: Conservation of the exp(-ikx) representation, which gives conservation of k, leads immediately to Snell's law at a flat interface.

 **Further reading:** Textbook, chapter 3 on continuous translational symmetry.

+### Lecture 8: 3 Mar

+Introduced **dielectric waveguides**, via the simple 2d example of a high-ε region surrounded by a low-ε region, invariant in the x direction.

+A point source (delta-function current) in a dielectric waveguide will generally excite _both_ guided (below the light line) and radiating (above the light line) solutions, and you might be interested in [this animation](https://github.com/mitmath/18303/raw/fall16/waveguide-movies/index-0.5.mp4) of a point source in a dielectric waveguide (ε=4 surrounded by air) (see also the [larger version of the same animation](https://github.com/mitmath/18303/raw/fall16/waveguide-movies/index-0.5-long.mp4)).

+Introduced the "reduced" eigenproblem Θ̂ₖ=exp(-ikx)Θ̂exp(ikx) for the modes of a particular wavevector **k**.
+This is also Hermitian, its solutions ω(k) yield the dispersion relation (or _band structure_) of the problem.
+The rotational symmetries are now reduced for Θ̂ₖ to the "little group of *k*", the symmetries that preserve *k*.

+Explained how mirror symmetry in _z_ means that _z_-invariant solutions in "2d" structures ε(x,y) can be segregated into two polarizations: even Hz-polarized (what the book calls "TE") and odd Ez-polarized (what the book calls "TM").
+(Note that the literature is split on the terminology here: many authors call the former TM and the latter TE.)

+**Further reading**: See the book, chapter 3, on index guiding and the variational principle.
+(See e.g. Jackson's _Classical Electrodynamics_ for a more traditional viewpoint on dielectric waveguides, focused on the two cases that can be solved analytically, and Marcuse's _Theory of Dielectric Optical Waveguides_ for an expanded version of this.
+See e.g. Ramaswami and Sivarajan, _Optical Networks_ for a nice practical overview of dielectric waveguiding in modern telecommunications.)

+### Lecture 9: 5 Mar

+Continued discussing **dielectric waveguides**, via the simple 2d example of a high-ε region surrounded by a low-ε region, invariant in the x direction.
+Explained that the solutions far from the waveguide lead to a continuous region, the _light cone_, and argued (proof to come later) that the higher-ε region pulls down localized guided modes below the light cone.
+Since they are localized, they form discrete bands in order to stay orthogonal.

+Introduced the **min–max or "variational" theorem**, which arises for any Hermitian eigenproblem.
+Proved the variational theorem (with the simplifying assumption of a basis of eigenfunctions), and mentioned the derivation (in chapter 2 of the book) that all extrema of the Rayleigh quotient are eigenvalues.
+We will use this theorem to derive general conditions under which guided modes are guaranteed to arise in dielectric waveguides.

+Used the min–max theorem to prove the existence of index-guided modes (in two dimensions, for the TE/Hz polarization), for any translation-invariant structure where ε is increased "on average" in a localized region, for an appropriate definition of "on average."

+**Further reading**: See the book, chapter 2, on the variational principle.
+See [these notes](https://github.com/mitmath/18303/blob/fall16/slow-waveguides.pdf) on localization in a different scalar-wave equation via the same variational method.
+[Bamberget and Bonnet (1990)](http://epubs.siam.org/doi/abs/10.1137/0521082) is a classic paper on the theory of dielectric waveguiding.
+[Lee (2008)](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-16-13-9261) is an extension of the variational proof to Maxwell's equations in much more complex periodic waveguides and photonic-crystal fibers.